-2010-2.
-AUTHORIZE Plan Year: 2010 THE SDHC TO Re-proposed: N/A INSPECT AND DESCRIPTION DETERMINE RENT REASONABLENESS Utilizes a local procedure to conduct inspections and determine rent reasonableness for SDHC-owned properties are conducted by SDHC.
-FOR SDHC OWNED PLANNED NON-SIGNIFICANT CHANGES: None PROPERTIES PLANNED CHANGES TO METRICS / DATA COLLECTION: The baseline and benchmark for CE# 1 have been updated to reflect the current HUD administrative reimbursement rate.
-PLANNED SIGNIFICANT CHANGES: None 2010-1.
-Plan Year: 2010 IMPLEMENT A Re-proposed: N/A REVISED INSPECTION PROTOCOL DESCRIPTION The modified inspection protocol reduces the number of required inspections by placing qualifying units on a Biennial Inspection Cycle and allowing owners to self-certify Housing Quality Standards for minor fail items.
-Prior Updates FY 2020: A technical amendment was approved in April 2020 to allow for modifications to the activity during periods of emergency operations.
-FY 2016: Through the initiative, SDHC will modify the requirements to "gain entry" into every 24 months to make a "first attempt" to access" the unit every 24 months to comply with Federal requirements. • FY 2015: Modified the activity to remove the qualifying criteria and authorize placement of all MTW units onto a Biennial Inspection Cycle. • FY 2014: Results for HQS inspections occurring before implementation of the activity may not be considered for purposes of placement on the biennial inspection cycle.
-PLANNED NON-SIGNIFICANT CHANGES: None PLANNED CHANGES TO METRICS / DATA COLLECTION: The baseline and benchmark for CE# 1 have been updated to reflect the current HUD administrative reimbursement rate.
-PLANNED SIGNIFICANT CHANGES: None
+PLANNED CHANGES TO METRICS / DATA COLLECTION: The baseline and benchmark for CE# 1 have been updated to reflect the current HUD administrative reimbursement rate.

+2010-1.
+IMPLEMENT A REVISED INSPECTION PROTOCOL

+The modified inspection protocol reduces the number of required inspections by placing qualifying units on a Biennial Inspection Cycle and allowing owners to self-certify Housing Quality Standards for minor fail items.

+- FY 2020: A technical amendment was approved in April 2020 to allow for modifications to the activity during periods of emergency operations. - FY 2016: Through the initiative, SDHC will modify the requirements to "gain entry" into every 24 months to make a "first attempt to access" the unit every 24 months to comply with Federal requirements. - FY 2015: Modified the activity to remove the qualifying criteria and authorize placement of all MTW units onto a Biennial Inspection - FY 2014: Results for HQS inspections occurring before implementation of the activity may not be considered for purposes of placement on the biennial inspection cycle.

+PLANNED CHANGES TO METRICS / DATA COLLECTION: The baseline and benchmark for CE# 1 have been updated to reflect the current HUD administrative reimbursement rate.